Conte hopes to energise Spurs players on touchline return

 “My feeling is good, I have a lot of energy and will try to transfer my energy to my players because it’s an important game for us.”

-Forward Son Heung-min said Conte would infuse the team with “energy” and “passion”.
+Tottenham’s South Korean forward Son Heung-min said Conte would infuse the team with both “energy” and “passion”.

 “I’m glad that the manager is sitting next to me,“ he said.